alexanderganderson/alexanderganderson.github.io/_posts/2017-04-01-grad_advice.markdown

 date: 2017-04-01
 categories: life
 ---
+[EDIT: April Fools!
+The post is intended to start out serious but then get gradually weirder - still probably useful.]

 Hey everybody, as I am nearing the end of my Ph.D., I thought that it would be good to share some of my thoughts about how to have a good time in graduate